 Robert Moton and the Colored Advisory Commission

-In 1922, former President and Chief Justice of the Supreme Court William Howard taft elected Robert Russa Moton to give the chief address at the dedication of the Lincoln Memorial.
+In 1922, former President and Chief Justice of the Supreme Court William Howard Taft elected Robert Russa Moton to give the chief address at the dedication of the Lincoln Memorial.
 At the time, many considered Moton to be the most powerful African American in the country.
 In elite, white political and financial circles, his status was unparalleled.

-In race relations, Moton advocated accommodation, not confrontation.
+In race relations, Robert Moton advocated accommodation, not confrontation.
 He firmly believed that the best way to advance the cause of African Americans was to convince white people of black people's worth through their exemplary behavior.
 Never one to rock the boat, he didn't fight segregation or challenge white authority.

 A protégé of Booker T. Washington, Moton had succeeded him as principal of Tuskegee Institute.
 From this position, Moton worked long and hard to win the trust of white politicians and philanthropists and secure donations for Tuskegee and other African American institutions and organizations.

 His power in the country stemmed from the money he could raise from whites who appreciated his conservative views and methods.
 In addition to his access to leaders in Washington, Moton sat on the boards of major philanthropic organizations with the likes of Andrew Carnegie and John D. Rockefeller Jr., and his influence was considerable.
 When Julius Rosenwald, president of Sears, Roebuck and Company, provided the funding to build more than 6,000 "Rosenwald" schools for rural Southern African Americans, Moton's skills were clearly in play behind the scenes.